hytting/Product-defect/README.md

 ## Code

-The Product_defect_clean_code.ipynb file presents the whole pipeline of this project.
+The Product_defects_notebook.ipynb file presents the whole pipeline of this project.

 The whole process includes the following components:
 1. Data preprocessing